Finland asks: Does a prime minister have a right to party? | Law-Order

 “I think it's important for our politicians to be respectable and enjoy the trust of the public.
 So I don't think it's a good look,” he said.

+She said the partying itself was not a big issue, but the fact the video leaked could be viewed as a judgment lapse by the prime minister in terms of the people she surrounded herself with.

 “That she didn't restrain herself in a company where she cannot trust everyone in the room,” Koivonen said.
-“I think that's the main issue at the moment.”
-Jarno Limnell, a cybersecurity expert and regional politician for Finland's conservative National Coalition Party, said the incident was problematic from a security standpoint, noting that Finland's top leaders are of interest to foreign security services.
+“I think that's the main issue.”
+Jarno Limnell, a cybersecurity expert and politician for Finland's conservative National Coalition Party, said the partying incident was problematic from a security standpoint, noting that Finland's top leaders are of interest to foreign security services.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)